chucktilbury/pargen/README.md

 ## How?

 This parser generator creates a simple recursive decent parser with a separate scanner.
 The scanner is normally implemented using GNU Flex.
 The input language is very simple that supports a simplified regular expression syntax to allow for looping constructs to create lists.
-There is no particular attention payed to any particular scholarly work.
+There is no specific attention payed to any particular scholarly work.
+This is a result of many years of playing with parsers and parser generators as a hobby.

 The input language for the parser generator is regular and so the parser is implemented in GNU Bison.
 The scanner is implemented using GNU Flex.
 There is quite a bit of auxiliary code to handle things like strings and lists.
 No complicated symbol tables or code analysis is used.
 Simplicity is paramount.